 The Contemporary Art Gallery presents the most comprehensive solo exhibition in a public gallery to date of work by Vancouver-based artist Andrew Dadson.

-Dadson has consistently engaged with the notion of boundaries in relation to space and time in his work, primarily through investigations with materiality, process and abstraction.
-Comprising new, ambitious large-scale paintings, film and installation, the gallery rooms are given over to Dadson, whereby the exhibition presents a major statement by this young artist of propositions core to his practice.
-Although receiving great commercial attention and critical acclaim, Dadson has rarely shown in public institutions.
+Dadson’s practice engages with the notion of boundaries in relation to space and time, primarily through investigations with materials, process and abstraction.
+Comprising new, ambitious large-scale paintings, film and installation, this exhibition presents a major statement by this young artist of propositions core to his practice.

 Central to the exhibition is House Plants (2017), a new installation where plant forms are sprayed a single colour and lit by intense daylight lamps, Dadson’s most ambitious work to date.
 Sitting on a raised platform staged in the gallery, this large-scale piece echoes with contemporary “green” walls in Vancouver’s architecture, hinting at moments when nature is co-opted into urban space, connecting to the remarkable landscape for which Vancouver is arguably best known.
 For the first time, using a biodegradable white paint instead of previous versions with black paint, the forms dissolve into the gallery environment.
 The cast shadows of red and blue light introduce colour where there appears to be none, revealing forms that initially seem white-washed away.
 As the organic matter grows over the duration of the exhibition, the unifying painted colour will crack and splinter.
 New shoots will emerge to reveal fresh, natural colours, reinforcing Dadson’s key proposition to expose temporary and perceptual shifts.